Complete privacy on the internet is virtually impossible, and any services that claim to offer it are bending the truth.

 If you have vulnerabilities in your software or operating system, the chances of malicious characters taking advantage of vulnerabilities increase.

 Other programs such as Adobe Flash and Java are two that are in continuous use when you are on the Internet; they are also two areas that hackers use to penetrate systems.

 These can be configured to update automatically rather than manually.

 7. Anti-virus and Malware Software

-Phishing is unauthorized attempts by a third party or hacker to access your data on with the intention of stealing or infecting the information so they can use it to gain access or for the purpose of identity theft.
+Phishing is unauthorized attempts by a third party or hacker to access your data on to steal or infect the information so they can use it to gain access or for identity theft.